MacEwan University: City centre campus

 MacEwan Residence is a 13-story building and the only building not connected by pedway.
 In addition to a bicycle storage room, a hockey equipment storage room is also available for resident use.

-The Christenson Family Centre for Sport and Wellness houses a pool, fitness centre, spin studio, mind/body studio, and gymnasium.
+The Centre for Sport and Wellness houses a pool, fitness centre, spin studio, mind/body studio, and gymnasium.
 It is home to the MacEwan University Griffins basketball and volleyball programs who play in the Canada West conference of U Sports.
 It is also the training facility for all Griffins teams including soccer, cross country and the hockey teams who compete out of the Downtown Community Arena.
 Sport and Wellness was also used as the home of the Edmonton Chill, later the Edmonton Energy of the International Basketball League, for two seasons (2008 and 2009).

-In 2017, the university began construction of a 50,000 square foot student union building next to the Christenson Family Centre.
+In 2017, the university began construction of a 50,000 square foot student union building next to the Centre for Sport and Wellness.
 The building is three stories tall, and held its official opening in January 2020.

 Allard Hall located on the west most side of the MacEwan downtown campus was completed and opened in September 2017.
 It is a 420,000 square foot building that houses the Faculty of Fine Arts and Communications.

-May 9, 2024, was the groundbreaking for the new School of Business building.
-It is slated to be completed and open by 2027.
+May 9, 2024, was the groundbreaking for the new building, home to the Triffo School of Business.
+Featuring 30 classrooms, 20 collaborative spaces, and 15 study areas.
+The building will have approximately 376,000 square feet and is stated to be open and completed by the 2027 winter term.